-Under Colorado law, obstruction of justice occurs when a person commits violence or otherwise hinders, interferes, obstructs, or impairs the function of the justice system.
-Unlike some other states, obstruction of justice is not one specific crime.
-Instead, it applies to a series of different crimes, all of which fall under the umbrella of obstruction.
+In Colorado, obstruction of justice is defined as hindering, interfering with, obstructing, or impairing the functions of the justice system.
+Unlike in some states, obstruction of justice is not one specific crime.
+Rather, it applies to a series of crimes, all of which fall under the umbrella of obstruction.

 Types of Obstruction Charges